Priscilla Queen of the Desert 2: Development

 In April 2024, Elliott announced that work on the sequel was underway, with the original main cast reprising their roles.
 After Stamp died on 17 August 2025, Elliott told The Guardian: "[Stamp] agreed to do the sequel a few years ago and we've been particularly busy over the past year."

 Filming

-In September 2025, Elliott revealed that, with the blessing of the cast and financiers, Stamp spent the final months of his life pre-filming all of his scenes with "a nine-camera array of the entire script".
+In September 2025, Elliott revealed that, with the blessing of the cast and financiers, Stamp spent his final months pre-filming all of his scenes using a "nine-camera array of the entire script" after expressing opposition to a digital clone portraying Bernadette.
+He expressed a want to "put the character down himself" in case he did not survive to the start of filming.
+During shooting, a stand-in actor will play Stamp's role, and in post-production his face will be replaced with Stamp's pre-recorded face.